 Situated along the scenic Illinois River, the Starved Rock Visitor Center should be the first stop when visiting the park.
-The visitor center is open 9:00 AM – 4:00 PM daily (closed Thanksgiving Day, Friday after Thanksgiving, Christmas Day, New Years Day, Martin Luther King Jr. Day, and President's Day).
+The visitor center is currently closed during phase 4 of COVID 19 in the State of Illinois.
 Trail maps are available inside the center and in brochure racks outside the building.
 Park staff will be on hand to explain the trail system and give trail advice.
 Educational displays inside the center will help acquaint visitors with the park history, geology, flora, and fauna of Starved Rock State Park.
 Several informational park videos are highly recommended and available upon request in the visitor centers auditorium: In the Shadow of the Rock, Civilian Conservation Corps, Smokey and Friends, and On the Wings of the Wind.

 Lisa Sons, Natural Resource Coordinator